MicrosoftDocs/learn/learn-pr/azure/create-a-language-translator-mixed-reality-application/includes/5-exercise-configure-capabilities-and-the-configuration-profile.md

 In Unity, specific capabilities must be enabled to use APIs and resources such as a microphone in a Mixed Reality experience.
-Recall that in the collaboration tools example, there's a need for a microphone to capture speech in addition to internet for using the Azure Cognitive Services Speech service.
+Recall that in the collaboration tools example, there's a need for a microphone to capture speech also internet for using the Azure Cognitive Services Speech service.
 Here you'll configure a Unity project to use the Azure Cognitive Services Speech SDK for speech translation.

 ## Create and configure a new Unity project for Windows Mixed Reality development with MRTK